azarboon/ai-powered-cdk-best-practices/README.md

 > NOTE: As of this writing, AWS advises against using AWS MCP servers in production environments due to their inconsistent behavior.
 Specifically, the integration between the AWS MCP servers and Amazon Q CLI is currently unstable and prone to bugs, especially in the WSL2 environment on Windows 11.
 The functionality of the servers fluctuates with each update to Q CLI—sometimes they work correctly, while at other times they do not.

 The MCP server configuration is located in `.amazonq/mcp.json`.
-This project supports both remote and local MCP server configurations:

 - [aws-knowledge-mcp-server](https://github.com/awslabs/mcp/tree/main/src/aws-knowledge-mcp-server) – remote MCP server
 - [awslabs.aws-api-mcp-server](https://github.com/awslabs/mcp/tree/main/src/aws-api-mcp-server) – local MCP (requires installation and manual startup)